-Throughout the years since the financial crisis, lawyers have been hit hard with high amounts of law school student loan debt and grim employment prospects.
-All of this prompted many an article on the “law school scam” and even an article on “This is where all the unemployed lawyers go to cry”.
+Throughout the years since the financial crisis of 2007-2008, lawyers have been hit hard with high amounts of law school student loan debt and grim employment prospects.

 That last line speaks for itself and confirms why some law grads are saddled and stressed with debt.

 When it comes to paying off debt and making a living as a lawyer, you may wonder if you should buy a practice.
-Founder of Student Loan Planner Travis Hornsby suggested joining an established practice or build your own, over buying one.
+Student Loan Planner® Founder Travis Hornsby suggests joining an established practice or building your own, over buying one.
+He said:

-“You [lawyers] can deduct a lot of expenses on your AGI while building a valuable practice even if you have big student debt.
+“You [lawyers] can deduct a lot of expenses on your adjusted gross income (AGI) while building a valuable practice even if you have big student debt.
 That’s the goal, is that you’d grow the career you want despite $200,000 of law school debt from a mid-tier school.”